 We’ll look at some of the challenges you may face, perhaps you want to visit someone in hospital; take a trip to the shops or just get out and about with the family.

 Where we talk about products, be that books, movies or spare parts we will use an affiliate link to earn a small commission when you click through and buy something.
-We currently have affiliate arrangements in place with Amazon, Evans Cycles, Wiggle and Waterstones.
+We currently have affiliate arrangements in place with Amazon, Wiggle, Tredz and Waterstones.

 We also use a number of services that give us kickbacks or small tokens of appreciation if we refer people.
 It would help us greatly if, by chance you were interested in one of these services, you followed these links and signed up: